WellFiredDevelopment/dotPeekDocumentation/sphinx/source/index.rst

 .Peek Documentation
 ===================

-Welcome to the official documentation for .Peek, a Unity editor tool that allows you to automatically generate a report of  the assets included into your builds and keep a eye on the history of the evolution of your project in a nicely integrated and responsive interface.
+Welcome to the official documentation for .Peek, a Unity editor tool that allows you to automatically generate a report of  the assets included and not into your builds and keep an eye on the evolution of your project assets in a nicely integrated and responsive interface.
 We recommend you read the :ref:`introduction page <doc_about_intro>` to get an overview of what this documentation has to offer.